Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-From pigeon poop to spiked drinks, criminals creatively steal from travelers
+From pigeon poop to spiked drinks, con artists use creative ploys to fleece travelers

-spinner image tourists in front of the Eiffel Tower in Paris, France
+spinner image the olympic rings in front of the eiffel tower

-There’s so much for travelers to love about Europe, but it’s important to be aware of these common tourist scams before you go.
-And keep in mind some overarching advice from former State Department official Chris Tuttle, who says that the best way to stay safe “is by employing the same commonsense tools and instincts one uses here in the United States.
+There’s so much for travelers to love about Europe, especially during the Olympics in Paris this summer.
+In 2024, experts predict 27 percent more Americans will travel internationally than the year before.
+But before you jet off, it’s important to learn about these common tourist scams.
+Keep in mind some overarching advice from former State Department official Chris Tuttle, who says the best way to stay safe “is by employing the same commonsense tools and instincts one uses here in the United States.
 If something doesn’t feel right, it probably isn’t.”

 spinner image Narrow Letter A